Linux and Unix rm command

 The removal process unlinks a filename in a filesystem from data on the storage device, and marks that space as usable by future writes.
 In other words, removing files increases the amount of available space on your disk.

 The data itself is not destroyed, but after being unlinked, it becomes inaccessible.
 Remove your files wisely!
-The effects of an rm cannot be undone.
-(If what you want is to completely, irrevocably erase the data on the disk, use the shred command.)
+The effects of an rm operation cannot be undone.

 |-f, --force||Ignore nonexistant files, and never prompt before removing.|